Itsudatte My Santa!: Characters

 A teacher from the Santa Claus Academy.
 She is the one that tells Mai that she has to say good-bye to San-chan because she has to go back home and continue her studies.
 Although, Mai might have misunderstood her when she told her this.

 Release

-Serialized in Weekly Shōnen Magazine in 1997, the manga has since been released in German by Egmont Manga & Anime and in French by Pika.
+Itsudatte My Santa! ran in Weekly Shōnen Magazine in 1997 and was collected in a single volume by Kodansha.
+It was later published in German by Egmont Manga & Anime and in French by Pika.